Probing pre-supernova mass loss in double-peaked Type Ibc supernovae from the Zwicky Transient Facility: Methods and Analysis

 \subsubsection{Fitting Shock Cooling in first-peak}

 In our sample, all sources exhibit a lightcurve characterized by two distinct peaks.
 The rapid rise of the first peak, accompanied by an initial blue color and high temperature, indicates that the first peak is likely dominated by cooling emissions from the shock-heated extended envelope \citep{nakarpiro2014, piro2015}.
 We plot the peak luminosity versus time above half maxima in Figure~\ref{fig:lumtime}.
 The same is shown for the first peak of all double-peaked Type IIb SNe (not part of the sample in this work) from BTS+CLU.
 We note that 43 Type IIb out of 193 Type IIb SNe had detections of two peaks (Das et al. in prep).
-In the right panel of Figure~\ref{fig:lumtime}, we plot the peak $r$ band magnitude of the first peak vs the peak $r$ band magnitude of the second peak.
+In the right panel of Figure~\ref{fig:lumtime}, we plot the peak $r-$band magnitude of the first peak vs the peak $r-$band magnitude of the second peak.
 For the first time, we find that a correlation exists between the peak magnitudes of the first and the second peak.
+The Pearson correlation coefficient is 0.79 (p $<10^{-5}$).
+A similar correlation is also seen for the $g-$band, with a Pearson correlation coefficient of 0.81 (p $<10^{-5}$).
 The physical reason for this correlation is not clear.
 The first peak brightness is primarily dependent on the radius of the progenitor while the peak of the second peak is primarily dependent on the Ni-mass.
 The correlation could imply that the SNe that show double-peaked lightcurves come from He-star progenitors that shed their envelope in binary interactions.
 Then, this correlation could be related to the He main sequence \citep[see Figure 5 in][]{Sravan2020}, with the progenitor radius being related to the effective temperature and the Ni-mass being related to the luminosity.
 This would require that the Ni mass is correlated with the ejecta mass \citep{Lyman2016}.
-Such a correlation could also exist if the first peak is also powered by Nickel.
-This is possible if Nickel is not entirely in the core but is also present in the outer envelope.
-However, it is unlikely that this trace amount of Nickel can make a significant contribution to the early luminosity.
+This assumes that stripped-envelope SNe come from He-stars.
+Such a correlation could also exist if the first peak is also powered by nickel.
+This is possible if nickel is not entirely in the core but is also present in the outer envelope.
+However, it is unlikely that this trace amount of nickel can make a significant contribution to the early luminosity.
 We note that our survey is biased against sources that have a very faint first peak luminosity.

 It is important to note that some of the SNe in our sample do not have well-sampled first peaks in both the rising and fading phases.
 To fit the multi-band photometry in the shock-cooling phase, we use the model proposed by \citet{Piro2021}.
 This model allows us to determine key parameters, such as the explosion time ($\mathrm{t_{exp}}$), extended material mass ($\mathrm{M_{ext}}$), radius ($\mathrm{R_{ext}}$) and energy ($\mathrm{E_{ext}}$).
 We use the Python \emcee\ package \citep{Foreman-Mackey13} to perform a multiband photometry data fitting analysis.
 We add a systematic error of 50\% to account for uncertainties in density and opacity assumptions used in the model.
 Table~\ref{table_piro} and Appendix \ref{appendix: scb} provide the best-fit values and corresponding fits for each SN.